 As you improve at differentiating actionable from non-actionable findings, you’ll be demonstrating that you can leverage your organization’s data thoughtfully and efficiently.
 By driving impact on meaningful problems, you can start to earn greater trust from other stakeholders who recognize that their own challenges can also be addressed with data.

-People Analytics and HR data are taking on increasingly meaningful roles in the workplace.
-That’s where you come in: It’s up to HR professionals to ease their organizations into the experience of data-based decision making.
+People analytics and HR metrics are taking on increasingly meaningful roles in the workplace.
+That’s where you come in: it’s up to HR professionals to ease their organizations into the experience of data-based decision making.
 Your analytics don’t need to be advanced or complex to result in meaningful change.
 Even simple reporting and analysis require that others trust the data you’re working with.
-Just remember our three rules: Keep data clean, anticipate objections, and know when to act.
+Just remember our three rules: keep data clean, anticipate objections, and know when to act.

 Together, these suggestions will set your data and analytics work up for success!

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo

 You May Also Like